Merced Police investigate hit and run crash into house caught on camera

 MERCED, Calif.
-(KSEE/KGPE) — Merced Police are investigating a hit and crash involving a house that was caught on camera Saturday night.
+(KGPE) — Merced Police are investigating a hit and crash involving a house that was caught on camera Saturday night.

 No injuries were reported.